 The AAO office shall maintain a list of qualified Designated Sexual Harassment Counselors (hereinafter referred to as the "List" and "Designated Counselors" or "DC" respectively).
-The Student Personnel Services chairperson, with the advice and consent of that Department's P & B Committee, shall submit the names of Student Personnel Services' full-time faculty with sexual harassment counseling credentials to the AAO.
+The Student Personnel Services chairperson, with the advice and consent of that Department's P&B Committee, shall submit the names of Student Personnel Services' full-time faculty with sexual harassment counseling credentials to the AAO.
 Other full-time faculty or Administrators who wish to serve in this capacity and who have the required credentials as determined by Student Personnel Services may be included on the List.
 Final approval of all appointees to the List rests with the College President in consultation with the AAO.

 The College shall, as needed, provide sexual harassment training for the Designated Counselors.

 The Designated Counselors:

-- a. shall provide education and counseling support, as appropriate, to members of the college community seeking information and/or help with sexual harassment issues; - b. may act as facilitators on behalf of the Complainant; - c. shall inform Complainants of their options under the sexual harassment policy; - d. shall offer supportive counseling; - e. shall assist Complainants throughout their decision-making process and in the resolution of the Complainants' concerns; - f. if so requested by the Complainants, shall accompany Complainants to meetings arranged by the AAO or DIO; - g. shall submit a Situation Report of all alleged incidents of sexual harassment to the AAO.
+- a. shall provide education and counseling support, as appropriate, to members of the College community seeking information and/or help with sexual harassment issues; - b. may act as facilitators on behalf of the Complainant; - c. shall inform Complainants of their options under the Sexual Harassment policy; - d. shall offer supportive counseling; - e. shall assist Complainants throughout their decision-making process and in the resolution of the Complainants' concerns; - f. if so requested by the Complainants, shall accompany Complainants to meetings arranged by the AAO or DIO; - g. shall submit a Situation Report of all alleged incidents of sexual harassment to the AAO.

-4. Reporting Responsibilities of Employees
+B. Reporting Responsibilities of Employees

-All faculty, Public Safety employees, department chairs, administrators, counselors, attorneys, health personnel, CSEA staff and student aides in the Title IX, Student Personnel Services, and Health offices, and CSEA supervisors have reporting responsibilities with regard to allegations of sexual harassment and sexual violence.
-At the first instance of disclosure by a possible Complainant to any of these individuals, the following information shall be presented to that Complainant: "You have the right to make a report to Campus Security, local law enforcement, and/or State Police, or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution."
-To facilitate the reporting of sexual harassment Complaints and eliminate alleged harassment as soon as possible, the College recognizes that training needs to be provided to certain College employees likely to witness or receive reports of sexual harassment and sexual violence-will provide training to these employees.
-The College will offer such training to faculty, public safety employees, Department Chairs, College administrators, counselors, College attorneys, health personnel, and CSEA supervisors.
+- 1. All faculty, Public Safety employees, department chairs, administrators, counselors, attorneys, health personnel, CSEA staff and student aides in the Title IX, Student Personnel Services, and Health offices, and CSEA supervisors have reporting responsibilities with regard to allegations of sexual harassment and sexual violence. - 2.
+At the first instance of disclosure of sexual violence by a possible Student-Complainant to any of these individuals, the following information shall be presented to that Complainant: "You have the right to make a report to Campus Public Safety Department, local law enforcement, and/or State Police, or choose not to report; to report the incident to Nassau Community College; to be protected by the College from retaliation for reporting an incident; and to receive assistance and resources from the College." - 3.
+To facilitate the reporting of sexual harassment complaints and eliminate alleged harassment as soon as possible, the College will provide training to all employees.
+Such training will ensure that the above-referenced employees: - a. understand their reporting responsibilities; - b. know how to direct the report of harassment to the appropriate College officials; and - c. have practical information about how to identify potential and/or alleged sexual harassment and sexual violence. - 4.
+To the extent permitted by law, Individuals with Reporting Responsibilities must report all allegations, reports and incidents of sexual harassment/sexual violence that come to their attention by filing a Situation Report with the AAO.
+All such reports must be filed no later than forty-five (45) business days from the date the Complaint was received or such incident(s) came to their attention.
+However, in allegations involving actual or threatened physical violence, the reporting employees (not including New York State licensed counselors, pastoral counselors, licensed social workers, licensed health center employees) listed just above in policy item II(B)(1) must file the report with Public Safety promptly upon hearing of the alleged incident.
+See Appendix C for a full description of reporting responsibilities of different classes of employees.